 Singles meeting class

-time of year that unmarried believers in our faith can get to know
+offered for older unmarried believers so everyone can get to know

 each other.
-We'll be sharing a teaching on the biblical method of finding a
+We'll be sharing a brief teaching on the biblical method of finding a

 spouse, and doing a group activity to help break the ice and learn what each